Meniscal tear fundamentals

 Many times there will be small amounts of bloody drainage on the dressing after surgery.
 Make sure to notify your surgeon’s office if you have any of the following: steadily increasing drainage on the dressing, elevated temperature above 101 degrees Fahrenheit, pus-like or foul smelling drainage from any of the incisions, breathing difficulties, pain in your calf when you flex your foot up and down that is unrelieved by rest or elevation, or swelling in your calf, foot or ankle.

 When resting, elevate your knee higher than your heart level on two or three pillows with your back flat on the bed.
 This will also aid in preventing swelling of the joint after surgery.
 Also, make sure to use crutches to walk.
-The crutches will protect your knee from undo stress until it is fully rehabilitated.
+The crutches will protect your knee from undue stress until it is fully rehabilitated.

 Call your surgeon’s office if you have any questions or concerns following surgery.
 After hours you may call 216.444.2200 and ask to speak with the Cleveland Clinic orthopaedic doctor on call.